Why Do Games Crash After Overclocking CPU & GPU?

 Installing a high-end CPU cooler is the best way to ensure that your overclocked CPU and GPU don’t get too hot and cause games to crash.
 Ensure the cooler works with your CPU and GPU and lets enough air through.

-If you don’t want to spend much money on a high-end CPU cooler, you can improve airflow by adding more fans to your computer case.
+If you don’t want to spend much on a high-end CPU cooler, you can improve airflow by adding fans to your computer case.
 Ensure the fans are installed to push air out of the case instead of sucking it in.

 Make sure to clean out your computer in case of any dust and other junk that has built up.
 Dust can cause your computer to get too hot, so keep it clean and free of dust and other dirt.